WhiteflagProtocol/whiteflag-js/docs/md/core.md

 ```

 The `encode()` method encodes the message.
 The `WfCoreMessage` class
-autmatically verifies the fields and values when encoding and decoding.
+automatically verifies the fields and values when encoding and decoding.
 Encoding and decoding are asynchronous, meaning the functions return
 [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 Once encoded, the methods `toHex()` and `toU8a()` may be used to obtain the